How Not to Choose a Puppy

 - Prepare properly for new arrival by investing in the toys, beds, crates, feeding bowls and training mats that you need before you collect your new friend.

 - Don’t choose a dog simply because it looks adorable.
 The dog’s character traits are far more important than its appearance and many cute fur balls will require extensive grooming.

 - White and light-coloured dogs are more difficult to keep clean and presentable.
 If you lead a busy life, avoid white dogs.

 Having taken on board all of this advice, I realised that what I really needed was one adult, house-trained rescue dog with a good nature and a short, dark coat.
 All I had to do was avoid the temptation to choose any cuties which didn’t fit the criteria and I was on the road to successful dog ownership.

 It wasn’t long before I had made my choice:

 Yes, I know!
 There are two of them, they are siblings, they are puppies and they are white!
 Oops!
 I should also mention that I am about to move house.
 In my defence, I had been told that the move had fallen through.
 My solicitor chose to tell me that it was going ahead after all, the day after I collected the dogs.

-Unfortunately, all the advice in the world couldn’t stop me from falling in love or bringing the dogs home before I had bought everything I needed from Time for Paws!
+Unfortunately, all the advice in the world couldn’t stop me from falling in love or bringing the dogs home before I had bought everything I needed from !
 Happily, Dougal and Bodie are bonding with my partner and I just fine and I have managed to cope with taking care of the little darlings.
 Double trouble has proved to be double the fun, double the cuddles and double the love – at least thus far.
 Perhaps two goldendoodles were a good idea after all.
 I will keep you posted.